Vitis PL Kernel Development Flow¶

 xf::cv::xfMat2Array<OUTPUT_PTR_WIDTH, OUT_TYPE, NEWHEIGHT, NEWWIDTH, NPC>(resize_out_mat, img_out,out_img_linestride);

-Important: Replace the files
+IMPORTANT: Replace the files.

-The smart camera application uses pre-processing pipeline, which performs Color Space Convertion, resizing, and quantization.
-In this step, we don’t need quantization.
-Navigate to smartcam folder and replace the xf_pp_pipeline_accel.cpp with the resizing kernel which performs only color space convertion and resizing as shown above.
+The SmartCam application uses a pre-processing pipeline, which performs Color Space Conversion, resizing, and quantization.
+In this step, you do not need quantization.
+Navigate to the smartcam folder and replace the xf_pp_pipeline_accel.cpp

 cd overlays/examples/smartcam